-A shadow is always the same shape (but not always the same size) as the object that casts it.
+A shadow is always the same shape as the object that casts it.
 This is because an opaque object is in the path of the light travelling from a light source, it will block the light rays that hit is, while the rest of the light continues to travel.

 Shadows can also be elongated or shortened depending on the angle of the light source.
 A shadow is larger when the light source is closer to the object.
-This is because it blocks more of the light.
+This is because it blocks more